 Below is a sample routine inspection letter.
-It may be hand delivered by the house owner to the tenant, or it can be sent by registered mail with a return receipt requested to make sure it was received.
-If the letter is mailed, the house owner should allow at least six days for the letter to be delivered before the advanced warning time.
+It may be hand delivered by the property owner to the tenant, or it can be sent by registered mail with a return receipt requested to make sure it was received.
+If the letter is mailed, the property owner should allow at least six days for the letter to be delivered before the advanced warning time.

 Sample Routine Inspection Letter to Tenant